felixalacampagne/account/account.ui/README.md

-The source to swipe-angular-list is at https://github.com/leifermendez/swipe-angular-list/tree/master I suppose it might be possible to use it directly in my project and maybe then it would work - it might be just the forking around with versions necessary to get it to compile which have broken something.
+The source to swipe-angular-list is at https://github.com/leifermendez/swipe-angular-list/tree/master I suppose it might be possible to use it directly in my project and maybe then it would work - it might be just the forking around with versions necessary to get it to compile which has broken something.
 Do I really want to mess around fixing something I know nothing about, though????

 Well I did download the source and merged it with the swipe-demo code and eventually got it to run